brodsa/mgv-vorau/README.md

 ## Introduction

 This website is the redesign of the existing homepage of [The Choir Vorau](http://www.mgv-vorau.at/), originally created in German.
 The Choir Vorau is a mixed-voice choir located in Vorau, Styria, Austria.
-The Vorau municipality is located in a culturally rich area, which attracts a lot of tourists.
+The Vorau municipality is embedded in a culturally rich area, which attracts a lot of tourists.
 Vorau is especially famous for the historical abbey, where the choir organizes several concerts per year.
-The choir can also be heard during the regular singing rehearsal.
+The choir can also be heard during the regular singing rehearsals.
 Besides, the choir members organize other events, such as trips or singing with another choir.
 You can find the website [here](https://brodsa.github.io/mgv-vorau/).

 ![Mockup of the website](./assets/documentation/mockup.png)